-We had an early ferry ride off the island the next morning (which we almost missed if it wasn’t for the amazing taxi driver who knocked on our bungalow door – thank god!) so we left around 3am.
-Driving back to our hotel we heard the party music get more and more faint.
+We had an early ferry ride off the island the next morning (which we almost missed if it wasn’t for the amazing taxi driver who knocked on our bungalow door – thank god!) so we left around 3 am.
+Driving back to our hotel we heard the party music get fainter.
 We knew we had just enjoyed a once and a lifetime experience that we will definitely never forget.

 The Full Moon Party can end in disaster though if you’re not prepared!
 Here are some important tips so you can have the best experience!